NocturnalSolutions/KituraBook/appendices/b-spm.md

 It was covered above, but just to clarify; you should use SPM to start a new cross-platform Swift project.
 Don’t do it via Xcode, as you may be used to if you’ve previously written Cocoa applications.
 (See the [Cross-Platform Swift for Cocoa Developers](a-savvy-devs.md) chapter for more.)
 Use `swift pacakge init --type=executable` to start a new standard application, or `swift package init --type=library` to start a new library.

-### Generate an Xcode project file
+### Generate an Xcode Project File

 If you’re using a Mac, you’ll probably want to use Xcode for your code editor. `swift package init` will not create an Xcode project file for you, and creating one “manually” via Xcode will be messy.
 Instead, simply run `swift package generate-xcodeproj` and a new Xcode project file will be created for you.
 You’ll also want to do this whenever you add or update dependencies using `swift package resolve` to make sure Xcode can “see” the newest code.

-Note that if you clone someone else’s cross-platform Swift project, customarily the repository will not include an Xcode project file (the .gitignore file `swift packagte init` creates for you actually blocks Xcode project files from being added to the repository).
+Note that if you clone someone else’s cross-platform Swift project, customarily the repository will not include an Xcode project file (the .gitignore file `swift package init` creates for you actually blocks Xcode project files from being added to the repository).
 But you can use `swift package generate-xcodeproj` on others’ projects too to get a useful Xcode project file out of it.

 Note that the Xcode project file’s name will be based on the name of the directory you run the `generate-xcodeproj` command in; so, for example, if you run the command in our SPMTest project directory, the Xcode project file name will be “SPMTest.xcodeproj”.
 However, for some reason (not sure if it’s a bug or something even weirder), if the directory name contains a space, the Xcode project file will not be usable; Xcode will tell you that a bunch of stuff is missing and such.
 Fortunately, there’s an easy fix here; use the `--output` option on the `generate-xcodeproj` command to manually specify a filename for the Xcode project which does not contain a space.
 For example, I have a project in a directory called “Midnight Post”.
 To generate a usable Xcode project file for this project, I have to use the command `swift package generate-xcodeproj --output=MidnightPost.xcodeproj` so that the filename of the Xcode project file does not contain a space.